 Since 1937, Nebraska has participated in the Interstate Compact which allows for a client on parole to live and be supervised while a resident of a different state than the state where they were sentenced .
 The Interstate Compact provides guidelines for the supervision of Nebraska parole clients who live in other states as well as parole clients from other states who live in Nebraska.

-Law adopted by the Nebraska Legislature in 2006, provides very specific criteria for some Sex Offenders to be placed on Lifetime Supervision.
-The Parole Administration has a Sex Offender Unit that is responsible to supervise this group of clients.
+Law adopted by the Nebraska Legislature in 2006, provides very specific criteria for some Sex Offenders to be placed on Lifetime Community Supervision.
+The Division of Parole Supervision has a Sex Offender Unit that is responsible to supervise this group of clients.

 Effective July 1, 2016, Julie Micek was appointed by the Board of Parole as Acting Parole Administrator.
-Mrs. Micek also serves as the Director of Supervision and Services and is the liaison between Parole Administration and the Board of Parole.
+Pursuant to 2018 LB 841, Ms. Micek now serves as the Director of Parole Supervision and Services.